Sheila Ferguson: The Three Degrees

-Although Barrett signed Ferguson as a solo artist, he was already in the process of creating a group called The Three Degrees with the line up of Fayette Pinkney, Shirley Porter and Linda Turner.
+Although Barrett signed Ferguson as a solo artist, he was already in the process of creating a group called the Three Degrees with the line up of Fayette Pinkney, Shirley Porter and Linda Turner.
 By 1966, the line up had changed to be Fayette Pinkney, Helen Scott and Janet Harmon.
 However, Scott announced she would be leaving the group in order to get married.
 Having previously appeared with the group as a cover when one of the girls fell ill, Ferguson was asked by Pinkney and Harmon to become a permanent member.
 In 1967, Harmon left the group and was replaced by Valerie Holiday.
-Barrett signed them to several record labels, and by 1970, they were signed to Roulette Records and released their first album Maybe, the title song of which reached #4 in the US R&B charts.
-The singles "I Do Take You" and "You're the Fool" followed as well as second album So Much Love.
+Barrett signed them to several record labels, and by 1970, they were signed to Roulette Records and released their first album, Maybe, the title song of which reached number 4 in the US R&B charts.
+The singles "I Do Take You" and "You're the Fool" followed, as well as the second album, So Much Love.

-In 1971, the group appeared in the Oscar-winning film The French Connection singing "Everybody Gets to Go to the Moon", and in 1973, they appeared in the sitcom Sanford and Son.
+In 1971, the group appeared in the Oscar-winning film The French Connection singing "Everybody Gets to Go to the Moon".
+In 1973, they appeared in the sitcom Sanford and Son.

-It was during this year that The Three Degrees enjoyed their greatest success when signed by Philadelphia International Records and working with Gamble and Huff.
+It was during this year that the Three Degrees enjoyed their greatest success when signed by Philadelphia International Records and working with Gamble and Huff.
 Their first song under this label was "TSOP (The Sound of Philadelphia)", which was the theme song for Soul Train.
 Under this label the group began to tour internationally.
-The self-titled The Three Degrees was released in 1973 and yielded hits such as "Dirty Ol' Man" (which went to #13 in the UK Singles Chart) and "Year of Decision" (which went to gold in the Netherlands and Belgium).
+The self-titled album The Three Degrees was released in 1973 and yielded hits such as "Dirty Ol' Man" and "Year of Decision", which went to number 13 in the UK Singles Chart and was certified gold in the Netherlands and Belgium.

-However, the subsequent release of "When Will I See You Again" ensured international recognition when the song became #1 in the UK charts for two weeks in August 1974 (the first time this had been achieved by an all female group since The Supremes).
-Following an appearance on Top of the Pops, other countries followed suit and "When Will I See You Again" did extremely well worldwide reaching #2 in the U.S. where it sold over two million copies and earned the group a gold record in 1974.
+The subsequent release of "When Will I See You Again" ensured international recognition when the song became number 1 in the UK charts for two weeks in August 1974 (the first time this had been achieved by an all female group since the Supremes).
+Following an appearance on Top of the Pops, other countries followed suit and "When Will I See You Again" did extremely well worldwide reaching number 2 in the U.S. where it sold over two million copies and earned the group a gold record in 1974.